 If you’re more into Texas wildflowers than Texas beer, then you’ll be happy to know that Blanco is the “Lavender Capital of Texas” and during the summer months, you can visit lavender fields to pick your own puffs of the purple stuff.
 I highly recommend Hill Country Lavender.
 Not only do they offer a really great picking experience, but they also sell all of their lavender products on site, so you can stock up on sleep-inducing and bug-repelling lotions, creams, and soaps.

-Lastly, there’s a hill country tradition that exists ONLY in a number of small German communities across Texas.
-It’s 9-pin bowling, and is done in private bowling clubs.
-It’s different than traditional 10-pin bowling in that the pins are set up in a diamond and bowlers get extra points if they leave the middle one standing.
-It’s very fun but hard for an outsider to experience.
-UNLESS – you are in Blanco on a Saturday night, when the Blanco Bowling Club is open to the public.
-Make sure to call ahead and let them know you are coming, as they’ll need to make sure a pin-setter is on site.
-This is such a rare game that there are NO machines to do the work, so high schoolers earn extra cash setting up pins after folks knock ’em down.
+There’s a Hill Country tradition that exists ONLY in a number of small German communities across Texas called 9-pin bowling, which is only done in private bowling clubs.
+It differs from traditional 10-pin bowling in that the pins are set up in a diamond and bowlers get extra points if they leave the middle one standing.
+It’s very fun but hard for an outsider to experience, UNLESS you are in Blanco on a Saturday night when the Blanco Bowling Club is open to the public.
+Be sure to call ahead and let them know you are coming so they can make sure a pin-setter is on site.
+It’s such a rare game that there are no machines to do the work, so high schoolers earn extra cash setting up pins after folks knock ’em down.

-If you’re in the mood for Bar-B-Q, then make your way to Old 300 BBQ.
-This is a very Texas kind of joint smoking up brisket, sausage, ribs, pork loin, and more over live oak wood.
-You’ll love it.
+If you’re in the mood for barbecue, then make your way to Old 300 BBQ.
+This very Texas kind of joint smokes up brisket, sausage, ribs, pork loin, and more over live oak wood.
+You’ll love it!
 If you’re in town on a Saturday, you can sample their special “Akaushi” beef brisket made from an amazing flavorful and rare bovine breed.